DeniseWorthen/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

 Detailed descriptions of the supported suites can be found with the `CCPP v5.0.0 Scientific Documentation <https://dtcenter.ucar.edu/GMTB/v5.0.0/sci_doc/>`_.

 ---------------------------------------
-*The data stream configuration file*
+*datm.streams*
 ---------------------------------------
 A data stream is a time series of input forcing files.
-A data stream file describes the information about those input forcing files.
+A data stream configuration file (datm.streams) describes the information about those input forcing files.

-.. list-table:: *Parameters that can be set in a data stream file at run-time.*
+.. list-table:: *Parameters that can be set in a data stream configuration file at run-time.*
    :widths: 20 30
    :header-rows: 1